 Then along came satellite radio.
 The Internet.
 Apple music.
 It seemed like radio came to a screeching halt.
 And with that speed bump, their voices went in other directions.

 Of those guys, Kevin Matthews was always my favorite.
-And when we lost his voice on the radio in 2005-ish, I remember how bad my friends & I felt.
-I wish I’d had the sense back in the day to keep the cassette recordings of bits of his shows, just to be able to re-listen to all of the fun that he and his crew brought to so many of us on a daily basis.
+When Chicago lost his voice on the radio in 2005-ish, I remember how bad my friends & I felt.
+I wish I’d had the sense back in the day to keep the cassette recordings I had made of his shows, just to be able to re-listen to all of the fun that he and his crew brought to so many of us on a daily basis.
 It’s unfortunate that we have to miss things in life to truly be able to appreciate how good they were when we had them.

 So why am I writing about Kevin Matthews?
 Well, his is a wonderful story….